 Financially support Live Global and specifically our service to the mission.

-Why support a software engineer?
+Why support a software engineer as a missionary?

 The use of technology is strategic to fulfilling the Great Commission.

-Digital tools provide the ability to go where people are.
-The average internet user spends many hours online each day.
-If we want to meet them where there are, we must show up on their screens.
+• Digital tools provide the ability to go where people are.
+The typical internet user spends many hours online each day.
+If we want to meet them where they are, we must show up on their screens.

 We should take some of our evangelism efforts into the digital realm, not because we want to be relevant and cool, but because we take the call to share the Good News seriously and have a sense of urgency in our mission.

 And, if you do it well, digital can point people to real-life experiences: groups, weekend gatherings, personal connections—all of which are necessary and vital to life.
 Digital just helps you reach more people more quickly. --Carey Nieuwhof